SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *I could do something nice for her?*

-*Like do whatever she wanted if she won.*
+*Like, do whatever she wanted if she won.*

 *I wonder what she wants?*